January 12, 2021

 Add your spice blend to the pan (turmeric, coriander, cumin, fenugreek, cayenne, cinnamon, and cloves), and allow to cook until just fragrant, about 30 seconds.
 Then add diced tomatoes and cook for about 15 minutes, stirring occasionally.
 You may need to add a splash of water when you add the tomatoes, or as they cook, to keep them from drying out.

-Add chickpeas, tomato-cashew cream, maple syrup, and salt to the pan, and stir.
-Reduce heat to medium low, and continue to cook for 2-3 minutes, stirring regularly.
+Add chickpeas, creamy cashew-tomato sauce, maple syrup, and salt to the pan, and stir.
+Reduce heat to medium-low, and continue to cook for 2-3 minutes, stirring regularly.
 Taste and add spices or salt as desired.

 Stir chopped cilantro into the curry and cook for 1 minute longer.
 Serve with basmati rice or naan.